 Over the winter break, students from SAIS Nanjing documented their experiences

 Bologna, Nanjing, and Washington—Welcome to Open House, prospective students.
 Surely, you are experiencing information overload as you listen to stimulating panels, speak to smart students and accomplished faculty, sit in on dynamic classroom discussions, and learn about the fun foreign language requirements (SAIS is a rare IR breed in that it offers an extensive language program integrated into the curriculum).
 When you have a moment, we encourage you to watch three films that offer a glimpse into the world of SAIS across our three campuses in Bologna, Italy; Nanjing, China; and Washington, D.C.
-SAIS Bologna SAIS Nanjing SAIS Washington

-Chances are, you know these words well: AFP, CNS, Evolution of the International System and Theories of IR — SAIS’s four core courses.
+Chances are, you know these words well: AFP, CNS, Evolution of the International System and Theories of IR — SAIS’ four core courses.
 But are they still relevant?
 Are they covering the right material?
 Do they need revision?
-Listen to Erik Jones, head of the European Studies program at SAIS, and students, weigh in on this issue in this video by Video Editor Karishma Chanrai.
+Listen to Erik Jones, head of the European Studies program at SAIS, and students, weigh in on this issue in this video.

-John Lloyd – Director of Journalism, Reuters Institute at the University of Oxford, U.K.; Contributing Editor, Financial Times; Columnist, Reuters.com and la Repubblica.
+John Lloyd – Director of Journalism, Reuters Institute at the University of Oxford, U.K.; Contributing Editor, Financial Times; Columnist, Reuters.com and la Repubblica

-SAIS BC students submitted their global moves for the SAIS BC Summer Dance Video.
+SAIS students submitted their global moves for the SAIS Summer Dance Video by second-year Karin Riechenberg.
 Check it out here!